 Hundred-year-old Finland in the light of statistics

-Independent Finland will become 100 years old in 2017.
-When Finland gained independence in 1917, the Central Statistical Office of Finland, presently Statistics Finland, had already for over 50 years collected statistical data on Finland and Finns.
+Independent Finland became 100 years old in 2017.
+When Finland gained independence in 1917, the Central Statistical Office of Finland, presently Statistics Finland, had already for good 50 years collected statistical data on Finland and Finns.

-Over one hundred years, Finland’s population has grown from good three million to five and a half million, the life expectancy has grown, industries have changed and the educational level has risen.
+Over one hundred years, Finland’s population grew from good three million to five and a half million, the life expectancy lengthened, industries changed and the educational level rose.

 Statistics describe the development of the Finnish state and of changes in the lives of Finns.
 Every citizen, every municipality, school, workplace and home are included in statistics.
 Annual changes become part of greater development through statistics – statistics are the image of Finnish society.

-Finland is often among the top countries in the world.
+In international comparisons, Finland is often among the top countries in the world.
 To honour the centenary we collected things we are especially good at.
-Finland is the best in the world
+To the Finland among the best in the world page.